stavthal/react-blog/README.md

 ## Available Scripts

-*ATTENTION* For this project, the JSON server is used, so in order for the app to run correctly, in a second terminal type the following: npx json-server --watch data/db.json --port 8000

-in order to boot up the JSON server that has the data stored in it.

-In the project directory, you can run:
+*ATTENTION* In this version of the project, MongoDB is used to store the data on the cloud so that it's more secure and won't be lost in any case, even after server crashes.

+The secret is in a .env file so you will need to setup your own secret in order to use the application properly.

 ### `npm start`